A Variation of the Goldman-Millson Theorem for Filtered $L_\infty$ Algebras: Introduction

 \section{Introduction}

 The Goldman-Millson Theorem was first introduced in \cite{GMTOriginal}, where it was formulated in the context of differential graded Lie algebras.
-Later, the foundational paper \cite{Getzler} by Getzler and the subsequent paper \cite{DolgushevLinfty} by Dolgushev and Rogers generalised the Goldman-Millson Theorem to $L_\infty$ algebras.\\ They showed that for $L$ and $\tilde{L}$, two $L_\infty$ algebras equipped with descending, bounded above and complete filtrations compatible with the $L_\infty$ structures and ${U: L \rightarrow \tilde{L}}$ an $\infty$-morphism compatible with the filtrations, there is the following implication: If the linear term $\psi$ of $U$ gives a quasi-isomorphism ${\psi \vert_{\mmF_n L}: \mmF_n L \rightarrow \mmF_n \tilde{L}}$ for every $n \geq 1$, then $U$ induces a weak homotopy equivalence ${ \mmMC(U): \mmMC(L) \rightarrow \mmMC(\tilde{L}) }$.\\ In this paper, we prove an analogue of this statement with a weaker quasi-isomorphism condition for the linear part of $U$, say $\psi$.
-Instead of demanding $\psi \vert_{\mmF_n L}$ to be a quasi-isomorphism for every $n$, we merely need $\psi$ (no restriction) to be a quasi-isomorphism on the r-1st page of the spectral sequences induced by the filtered complexes $(L, d_L)$ and $(\tilde{L}, d_{\tilde{L}})$ for some arbitrary $r$.\\ At the cost of being able to weaken the quasi-isomorphism condition, we have to account for the additional requirement of vanishing co-homologies\\ $H^1 ((\mmF_{2^q} L)/(\mmF_{\mmin(2^{q+1},r)} L))=0$ for every $q$ with $2^q < r$ and $H^i((\mmF_1 \tilde{L}) / (\mmF_q \tilde{L}))=0$ for $i=0,1$ and $q$ every power of 2 smaller than $r$ and $q=r$.\\ The main result of this paper is: \begin{theorem} \\ Let $L$ and $\tilde{L}$ be two $L_\infty$ algebras equipped with descending, bounded above and complete filtrations
+Later, the foundational paper \cite{Getzler} by Getzler and the subsequent paper \cite{DolgushevLinfty} by Dolgushev and Rogers generalised the Goldman-Millson Theorem to $L_\infty$ algebras.\\ They showed that for $L$ and $\tilde{L}$, two $L_\infty$ algebras equipped with descending, bounded above and complete filtrations compatible with the $L_\infty$ structures and ${U: L \rightarrow \tilde{L}}$ an $\infty$-morphism compatible with the filtrations, there is the following implication: If the linear term $\psi$ of $U$ forms a quasi-isomorphism ${\psi \vert_{\mmF_n L}: \mmF_n L \rightarrow \mmF_n \tilde{L}}$ for every $n \geq 1$, then $U$ induces a weak homotopy equivalence ${ \mmMC(U): \mmMC(L) \rightarrow \mmMC(\tilde{L}) }$.\\ In this paper, we prove an analogue of this statement with a weaker quasi-isomorphism condition for the linear part of $U$, say $\psi$.
+Instead of demanding $\psi \vert_{\mmF_n L}$ to be a quasi-isomorphism for every $n$, we merely need $\psi$ (no restriction) to be a quasi-isomorphism on the r-1st page of the spectral sequences induced by the filtered complexes $(L, d_L)$ and $(\tilde{L}, d_{\tilde{L}})$ for some arbitrary $r$.\\ At the cost of being able to weaken the quasi-isomorphism condition, we have to account for the additional requirement of vanishing co-homologies\\ $H^1 ((\mmF_{2^q} L)/(\mmF_{\mmin(2^{q+1},r)} L))=0$ for every $q$ with $2^q < r$ and $H^i((\mmF_1 \tilde{L}) / (\mmF_q \tilde{L}))=0$ for $i=0,1$ and $q$ every power of 2 smaller than $r$ and $q=r$.\\ A central benefit of our result is that it allows to conduct the search of weak homotopy equivalence amongst Maurer-Cartan spaces on the level of spectral sequences.
+One typical application of this can be found in the study of homotopy automorphims of the little discs operads (c.f. \cite{FresseTW}, Theorem 29).\\ The main result of this paper is: \begin{theorem} \\ Let $L$ and $\tilde{L}$ be two $L_\infty$ algebras equipped with descending, bounded above and complete filtrations

 compatible with the $L_\infty$ structures.\\ Let $U:L \rightarrow \tilde{L}$ be an $\infty$-morphism of $L_\infty$ algebras compatible with the filtrations that has its linear part, say $\psi$, being a quasi-isomorphism on the r-1st page\footnote{To avoid ambiguity: The quasi-isomorphism condition on the r-1st page has to be understood in the sense of being equivalent to $E_r (\mcone (\psi))=0$.} of the spectral sequences induced by the filtered complexes $(L,d_L)$ and $(\tilde{L}, d_{\tilde{L}})$ for some arbitrary $r$.\\ Moreover, let us assume $H^1 ((\mmF_{2^q} L)/(\mmF_{\mmin(2^{q+1},r)} L))=0$ for every $q$ with $2^q < r$ and $H^i((\mmF_1 \tilde{L}) / (\mmF_q \tilde{L}))=0$ for $i=0,1$ and $q$ every power of 2 smaller than $r$ and $q=r$.\footnote{The requirements for $\tilde{L}$ can equivalently be formulated as $H^i ((\mmF_{2^q} \tilde{L})/(\mmF_{\mmin(2^{q+1},r)} \tilde{L}))=0$ for every $q$ with $2^q < r$ and $i=0,1$. $H^1 ((\mmF_{2^q} \tilde{L})/(\mmF_{\mmin(2^{q+1},r)} \tilde{L}))=0$ for every $q$ with $2^q < r$ and $H^0 ((\mmF_1 \tilde{L})/(\mmF_r \tilde{L}))=0$ would be another possible choice.}\\ Then $U$ induces a weak homotopy equivalence of simplicial sets: